 Access to Care

 Verify that your dentist is part of your dental plan.
-If you have long-term loyalty to your dentist, you will want to confirm that your dentist is in the network.
+If you have long-term loyalty to your dentist, you will want to confirm that they are in the network.

-If you're selecting a new dentist, review the plan’s network to ensure the dentist's office is near your home or office.
+If you're selecting a new dentist, review the plan's network to ensure their office is near your home or office.
 Most plans offer an online provider search.
-You may also want to confirm participation with the provider’s office.
-Dominion Dental Services has more than 5,500 dental providers in the FEDVIP network.
-Check out Dominion’s provider search tool.
-If your dentist is not listed, you can nominate them for consideration to the Dominion network.
+You may also want to confirm participation with the provider's office.

-Last but not least, during open enrollment, it is important to compare the monthly premium for each plan.
+Last but not least, during open enrollment it's important to compare the monthly premium for each plan.
 Affordability is important.
-Oral health doesn’t have to be expensive.
+Oral health doesn't have to be expensive.
 Many insurance companies offer low-cost plans that entirely or mostly cover the costs for oral exams, cleanings, fillings and X-rays.